• ALL THINGS ARE TRIUNE, WITH BINARY INTERACTIVES.

 • There are three levels of physics: fundamental, quantum, and classic.
-Three are one; one is three; everything else is two.
+Three is one; one is three; everything else is two.

 • Every elementary particle carries encoded data.
 Information is the fifth state of matter (solid, liquid, gas, plasma, and code).
 Embedded, coded information drives the laws of physics.
 The universe is a physical system that contains and processes information.